 © photograph reproduced by kind permission of Clive Nichols

-This garden has been featured in many articles and magazines includingThe English Garden, Country Living, Country Life (Feb 2012 article and September 2012 article) and Country Homes & Interiors magazines, Gardens Illustrated (October 2012 article), House and Garden (April 2014) and Period Homes and Interiors (April 2104) The Royal Horticultural Society “The Garden” 2012, Garden Style (Germany) and Essex Life.
+This garden has been featured in many articles and magazines includingThe English Garden (2011 and 2016), Country Living, Country Life (Feb 2012 article and September 2012 article) and Country Homes & Interiors magazines, Gardens Illustrated (October 2012 article), House and Garden (April 2014) and Period Homes and Interiors (April 2104) The Royal Horticultural Society “The Garden” 2012, Garden Style (Germany) and Essex Life.
 In November 2012 the garden appeared in BBC Gardener’s World on the subject of how to plant tulips.
 Included as a case study in Marianne Majerus’s award winning book “Garden Design, A Book of Ideas”.
-The garden was included in top 10 Spring Gardens to visit in The English Garden magazine April 2015
+The garden was included in top 10 Spring Gardens to visit in The English Garden magazine April 2015 and 50 Spring Garden to visit in the UK in the Saturday Telegraph in 2016.